cnbbooks/lfe-manual/src/part1/intro/README.md

 This manual will not only teach you what all of that means and why you want it in your breakfast cereal, but also: how to create LFE programs; what exactly are the basic elements of the language; the ins-and-outs of extremely efficient and beautiful clients and servers; and much, much more.

+Note, however, that the first chapter is a little different than most other books, and is in fact different from the rest of the chapters in this manual.
+We wrote this chapter with two guiding thoughts: firstly and foremost, we wanted to provide some practical examples of code-in-action as a context in which a programmer new to LFE could continuously refer -- from the very beginning through to the successful end --  while learning the general principles of that language; secondly, most programming language manuals are dry references to individual pieces of a language or system, not representatives of the whole, and we wanted to provide a starting place for those who learn well via examples, who _would_ benefit from a view toward that whole.
+For those who have already seen plenty of LFE examples, don't need this, and would rather get to down to the nitty-gritty, rest assured we desire your experience to be guilt-free and thus encourage you to jump into next chapter immediately!

 This book is divided into 6 parts with the following foci:

 * Introductory material